Leopold II, Holy Roman Emperor: Issue

-His mother Empress Maria Theresa was the last Habsburg and he was one of 16 children.
-His brother Joseph II died without any surviving children, but Leopold in turn had 16 children, just like his mother, and became the founder of the main line of the House of Habsburg-Lorraine.
+His mother, Empress Maria Theresa, was the last Habsburg and he was one of 16 children.
+His brother Joseph II died without any surviving children.
+Leopold had 16 children, just like his mother, and became the founder of the main line of the House of Habsburg-Lorraine.

 Children with his wife Infanta Maria Luisa of Spain (also known as Maria Ludovica of Spain):